Confessions of a Cholera Girl

 (12:35 – 13:11)

 Their utmost concern is like the worker safety and then providing to the community as best they can.
-So, Hurricane Dory and the most recent hurricane caused a couple Waffle Houses in South Carolina to hit the red and close and Hurricane Harvey in 2017 caused I think six Waffle Houses in Houston to hit red and close even though Hurricane Harvey was only a Category 4.
-So, you might think that- Only a Category 4.
+So Hurricane Dory and the most recent hurricane caused a couple Waffle Houses in South Carolina to hit the red and close and Hurricane Harvey in 2017 caused I think six Waffle Houses in Houston to hit red and close even though Hurricane Harvey was only a Category 4.
+So you might think that- Only a Category 4.
 Only a Category 4 as compared to a 5.
-Like I have been through a 3 with Hurricane Alicia and that was intense.
+Like I’ve been through a 3 with Hurricane Alicia and that was pretty intense.
 What year was that?
 1983.

 (13:14 – 13:28)